Limited Liability Partnership LLP Agreement Fill out the template

 What does "Designated Partner" mean?

-A Designated Partner is partner appointed to fulfil specific duties and responsibilities on behalf of the LLP.
+A Designated Partner is a partner appointed to fulfil specific duties and responsibilities on behalf of the LLP.
 These duties may include filing legal documents, managing the bank account, or representing the LLP in certain situations including in court cases, etc.

 Who can enter into an LLP Agreement?